St. Joseph High School (Brooklyn)

-St. Joseph High School was an all-girls, private, Roman Catholic high school in Brooklyn, New York.
-Established in 1904 by the Sisters of St. Joseph (CSJ), and basing their educational mission on CSJ principles, St. Joseph High School is located within the Roman Catholic Diocese of Brooklyn.
+St. Joseph High School was an all-girls Catholic high school in Brooklyn, New York.
+Established in 1904 by the Sisters of St. Joseph (CSJ) and basing their educational mission on CSJ principles, St. Joseph High School was located within the Diocese of Brooklyn.

-Sisters of St. Joseph (CSJ) Schools are Catholic college-preparatory educational communities.

 History

 Established in 1904 in downtown Brooklyn, St. Joseph High School was founded by the Sisters of St. Joseph of Brentwood, New York.

 In the beginning, SJHS provided a two-year commercial curriculum to the daughters of immigrants and the working class.
 In 1936, SJHS became a four-year high school, and in 1965 it adopted a college preparatory curriculum.

 In 2019, it was announced that St. Joseph High School would permanently close in June 2020.

 Academic Curriculum

 All students are required to take 4 years of English, Religious Studies, Mathematics and Social Studies, 3 years of Science, and 3 years of Spanish, Physical Education, Dance, Art, or Computer Technology.
 They may also take electives in Fine Arts, Business, Mathematics, Psychology, Science Research, Journalism and Yearbook.